idanHur/ConnectFour/README.md

 5. Run `dotnet restore` to restore the necessary NuGet packages.
 6. Update the connection string in your `appsettings.json` file with your SQL Server details.

-### Setting Up the Server
+## Setting Up the Server

-1. Navigate to the server project directory.
-2. Run `dotnet ef database update` to create your database schema.
-3. Run `dotnet run` to start the server.
+For detailed setup instructions, refer to the [server readme](server/README.md).

+**Note:** Depending on how you run the server, you may need to update the server's address in the client configuration.

-### Setting Up the Client
+## Setting Up the Client

 1. Navigate to the client project directory.
 2. Run the WPF application.